-- Ruler or tape measure - Tape - Supplies for making and decorating a hat such as construction paper, cardboard, plastic bottles, masking tape, markers, etc. - Note: It may be helpful to use a long item such as a cardboard tube from a roll of wrapping paper, a pool noodle, sticks, rolled-up poster board or newspapers, etc. to add length to your hat.
+- Ruler or tape measure - Supplies for making and decorating a hat such as construction paper, cardboard, plastic bottles, masking tape, markers, etc. - Note: It may be helpful to use a long item such as a cardboard tube from a roll of wrapping paper, a pool noodle, sticks, rolled-up poster board or newspapers, etc. to add length to your hat.

-During this pandemic, experts are helping us learn how to stop the spread of the virus by doing things like washing our hands, wearing masks, and trying to stay at least 6 feet apart from each other.
+During this pandemic (time when the virus is spreading), experts are helping us learn how to stop the spread of the virus by doing things like washing our hands, wearing masks, and trying to stay at least 6 feet apart from each other.
 One question you may have is "Why 6 feet?"